Loading...

 Net Gotówka welcomes all foreign nationals and offers higher loan amounts up to 15,000 PLN.
 Their flexible terms and English support make them ideal for expats with stable income.

-Quick tip: Start with Wandoo for the fastest approval and 0% interest - they frequently approve loans for foreigners.
+Quick tip: Start with Wandoo for the fastest approval and the simplest process.
 If you're Ukrainian, also consider Vivigo for instant approval.
 For higher amounts, Net Gotówka offers accessible loans with reasonable terms.
-Revolut users can get quick loans through account analysis.
+Revolut users can still get quick loans through account analysis, but it's best if the other lenders don't fit your situation.

 The reality is that getting a loan in Poland as a foreigner has become much more accessible than most expats realize.
 What's changed isn't just the number of lenders willing to work with foreigners, but their understanding of expat situations - irregular income patterns, lack of Polish credit history, and different employment arrangements that were once automatic rejections.